Make Your Child a Happy Camper!

 Thank You!

-An investment in youth is an investment of our future.
+An investment in youth is an investment in our future.

-Through generous contributions of the following organizations, KWF Summer Camp came to fruition in 2011: ConocoPhillips, US Fish and Wildlife Service, Hilcorp Alaska, Wells Fargo and in-kind support from the City of Soldotna.
+Through generous contributions of the following organizations, KWF summer camp came to fruition in 2011: ConocoPhillips, US Fish and Wildlife Service, Hillcorp Alaska, Wells Fargo, and in-kind support from the city of Soldotna